abu-yusuf-dev/Diagnostic-Management-System-Django/README.md

 ## A Simple Diagnostic Management System using Django

 # https://diagnostic.herokuapp.com/
+# Open with chrome for better user experience :)

 #### This Project isn't Open Source.If you really need this for learning purposes, then mail me: revelyusuf109@gmail.com
 #### if you want to buy it, then knock me:  https://www.facebook.com/RevelYusuf, https://www.linkedin.com/in/abu-yusuf-042591116/